pwnd-root/jekyll-theme-chirpy/_posts/2020-07-23-baby-re-htb-challenge.md

 title: Baby RE Challenge- HackTheBox
 author: pwnd_root
 date: 2020-07-23 22:30:00 +0530
-excerpt: Note that this is still an active box, so it's highly recommended that you try a bit harder before heading inside.
+excerpt: Note that this is still an active challenge, so it's highly recommended that you try a bit harder before heading inside.
          Feel free to reach me on my socials for spoiler-free nudges.
 categories: [HackTheBox, Challenge]
 thumbnail: /assets/img/posts/babyre/info.png